 TransUnion Completes Acquisition of Verisk Financial Services

-A comprehensive overview of the cards, payments and consumer banking market in India, with clearsighted commentary backed by relevant data.
+The report from Argus Advisory Research provides a comprehensive overview of the cards, payments and consumer banking market for India.

 TABLE OF CONTENTS

 India cards market.

 1: Demographic and economic indicators.

 2: Ownership of key consumer devices.